 The outflow from the recirculation units is used by a neighbouring dairy farmer for irrigation and fertiliser.

-The Lonnavale Hatchery is located on the banks of the Russel River, 30 minutes from Huonville.
+The Lonnavale Hatchery is located on the banks of the Russell River, 30 minutes from Huonville.

-The flow through tanks are fitted with drum screens to remove any waste and the water then flows through two settlement ponds and an extended riffle section (shallow gravelly streambed) before it enters the river.
-The hatchery operates under a strict Environmental Protection Notice with very low emission limits that are monitored by regular sampling.
+The flow-through tanks are fitted with drum screens to remove any waste and the water then flows through two settlement ponds and an extended riffle section (shallow gravelly stream bed) before it enters the river.

 Forest Home Hatchery